FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 [future-possibilities]: #future-possibilities

-Once we get online documentation for diagnostics (as proposed in [Sway 3512](https://github.com/FuelLabs/sway/issues/3512)) we can extend diagnostic messages with links to detailed explanantion by adding an element like:
+Once we get online documentation for diagnostics (as proposed in [Sway 3512](https://github.com/FuelLabs/sway/issues/3512)) we can extend diagnostic messages with links to detailed explanation by adding an element like:

 ```
 info: For more information see: https://.../E4001